MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ### Collect logs from the on-premises data gateway app

 There are several logs you can collect for the gateway, and you should always start with the logs.
 The simplest way to collect logs after you install the gateway is through the [on-premises data gateway app](service-gateway-app.md).
-In the on-premises data gateway app, select **Diagnostics** and then select the **Export logs** link, as shown in the following image.
+In the on-premises data gateway app, select **Diagnostics** and then select the **Export logs** link.

 :::image type="content" source="media/service-gateway-tshoot/gateway-onprem-UI-logs.png" alt-text="On-premises data gateway app logs.":::